 Treats should generally be given only when we want to reward good behaviour in our dogs.
-This is known as positive reinforcement and can be a useful training tool.
-If you are using treats for this purpose the trick is to be consistent; never give a treat when the dog is in an excitable state.
-Wait for him to become calm and don’t hold a food treat close to his nose; he can smell it from yards away anyway and you don’t want to run the risk of him biting your finger as he tries to snatch the treat.
+This is known as positive reinforcement and can be a helpful training tool.
+If you are using treats for this purpose, the trick is to be consistent; never give a pleasure when the dog is in an excitable state.
+Wait for him to become calm and don’t hold a food treat close to his nose; he can smell it from yards away anyway, and you don’t want to run the risk of him biting your finger as he tries to snatch the treat.

 What Treats to Give and What Not to Give

-There are so many different types of treats in pet stores and online, ranging from biscuits to meaty bones, to chews of various sizes and flavours.
+There are so many types of dog treats in pet stores and online, ranging from biscuits to meaty bones to chews of various sizes and flavours.
 You can pay anything from £1 for a small pack of puppy biscuits to £10-12 for a large antler chew for a big dog.
-Whichever you decide to buy for your pet remember the golden rule; don’t over-indulge him and keep an eye on his weight.
-Biscuits and hide treats all contain calories so if you’re giving these it’s best to reduce his regular food portions accordingly.
+Whichever you decide to buy for your pet, remember the golden rule; don’t over-indulge him and keep an eye on his weight.
+Biscuits and hide treats contain calories, so if you’re giving these it’s best to reduce his regular food portions accordingly.

 But what about human foods?
 There are certain things that we love which are toxic to dogs.
 For example, those chocolate and sweetie Halloween treats.
 Both chocolate and sweets contain substances known to be harmful for dogs, including theobromine, artificial sweeteners and sugar, which can cause heart problems and digestive upsets, as can many nuts, some vegetables and some fruits, though green beans, carrots and apples are safe.